-There is two dedicated education bus services, the E901 and E902, which provides free home to school transport (funded by the local authority) to children who are eligible to receive it.
+There is a dedicated education bus service, the E901, which provides free home to school transport (funded by the local authority) to children who are eligible to receive it.
 Free transport is granted when Sandringham is the nearest suitable school that your child could be allocated a place at, where your child lives more than 3 miles from the school.
 Please note that if there was a nearer school that your child could have been allocated a place at, regardless of whether or not you applied to that school, you will not be eligible for free home to school transport to Sandringham.
-More information is available on the Hertfordshire County Council website at www.hertfordshire.gov.uk/schooltransport or from the Admissions and Transport Team at HCC and you should direct any queries about home to school transport to them
+More information is available on the Hertfordshire County Council website or from the Admissions and Transport Team at HCC and you should direct any queries about home to school transport to them

 A number of public services are available that stop immediately outside the school, the S7/S8/S9 and heads towards St Albans town centre.
 Further information about public bus services towards the school can be explored on the Intalink website.

 Hertfordshire County Council promote the SaverCard scheme that provides half price bus travel for students aged 11-19.
 More information and how to apply can be found on their website.

 We have two secure bike storage areas that are locked during the school day and provide plenty of space for students to ride bicycles to school.
 We ask that students cycling to Sandringham observe the highway code, do not cycle on pavements and wear a cycle helmet on their way to school, dismounting at the school gates before wheeling their cycle to the storage areas.
 Cycle lanes run along The Ridgeway in both directions.
 There is a separate area for staff/visitors cycle storage.

 The nearest station to the school is St Albans City station at a distance of 2.1 miles, served by Thameslink into London St Pancras and also to Luton and Gatwick airports.